xundeenergie/friendica/doc/autoloader.md

 ```

 Even though we didn't explicitly include the `src/BaseManager.php` file, the autoloader will when this class is first defined, because it is referenced as a parent class.
-It works with the "BaseManager" example here and it works when we need to call static methods:
+It works with the "BaseManager" example here, and it works when we need to call static methods:

 ```php
 // src/Dfrn.php